Traffic Citations

 Traffic Stops

-- the officer's name
+- the officer's name,

-- identification number
+- identification number,

-- the officer's law enforcement agency
+- the officer's law enforcement agency, and

-- the reason for the stop
+- the reason for the stop.

 Read the Law: Md.
 Code, Criminal Procedure § 2-109